-Mount Kaputar summit walk is a 2km, grade 3 hike located in the Mount Kaputar National Park, New South Wales.
-The hike should take around 1.25 hrs to complete.
+Mount Kaputar summit walk is a 2km, grade 3 hike in Mount Kaputar National Park, New South Wales.
+This hike typically takes 1.25 hours to complete.

 The Mount Kaputar Summit walk winds its way up through towering eucalypts to emerge at a lookout with stunning 360° views of the dramatic mountain range.
 Starting from Dawsons Spring picnic area and following Dawsons Spring Nature trail, the walk to the summit will have your heart racing, but the spectacular view is well worth the journey.